vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-*"Who am I?"* — the question that popped up in Socrates’s mind more than twenty centuries ago — became a central topic of philosophy through the ages.
+*"Who am I?"* - the question that popped up in Socrates’s mind more than twenty centuries ago - became a central topic of philosophy through the ages.

 It's a complicated topic that you can't vaguely summarize in just a few words. *O Captain!
 My Captain!* I am the boat on an adventure, finding its harbor.
 The boat rides the raging waves, anchored toward a lighthouse, meeting its own dolphins and miracles.

 Doors open, doors close.
 Life is full of chances and surprises.
 I am the greatest adventurer of my life.
 I fall into rose bushes; I rise up from muddy puddles.
 I meet wonderful people and feel the spring rain wash over me.

-Who am I?

-Who am I?

-Who am I?

-You can call me an engineer or a dreamer.

-You can call me Vietnamese or a commie.

-You can call me woke or a leftist.
+They give me work title as an engineer, so I guess I can call myself an engineer then.
+Being a computer engineer is not all about code, but also about analysis and procedure, about communication and responsibilities.

-A noun can't summarize a whole human.

-At the end of the day, I am Linh, la la Linh.
+I don't know what else to describe about myself.
+Because some nouns can't describe a whole human.
+And at the end of the day, *I am Linh, la la Linh*.

-*C'est la vie~*

 Thank you for visiting this place, between billions of choices on the Internet.